Real Life Recipes | Olivia Wyles

 Notes

-1. Protein Powder - Feel free to use about ½ cup of your preferred protein powder of choice for this recipe (or even some almond flour will work), but please note it will change the nutrition facts drastically as protein powders vary from brand to brand.
+1. Protein Powder - Feel free to use about ½ cup (40 grams) of your preferred milk or whey protein powder for this recipe (or even some almond flour will work), but please note it will change the nutrition facts drastically as protein powders vary from brand to brand.
 I use Keto Chow because it's more than a protein powder, it's a keto meal mix that provides more nutrition than just protein.
 It also bakes beautifully and has the best flavor variations.

 2. Sweeteners – Use what works best for your lifestyle.
-I typically bake with Monk fruit and allulose.
+I typically bake with erythritol and allulose.
 For this recipe, I used powdered allulose for the cake pops and white chocolate chips sweetened with erythritol and stevia for the coating.

 3. Sprinkles - totally optional, but just makes it more fun and festive.
 I used Good Dee's rainbow sprinkles sweetened with erythritol and stevia with zero artificial dyes.